Jo Jung-suk: 2004–2010: Early career, becoming a musical star

-2011–2018: Introduction to Architecture, breakout roles and success
+2011–2018: Rising to prominence with breakout roles, taking on leading roles, and critical acclaim on screen

 In 2011, he landed his first television role on cable series What's Up, playing an awkward but talented music student.
 However, 2012 proved to be his breakout year with two high-profile projects.
 In his big-screen debut, he played a supporting role as Nab-ddeuk, the young hero's best friend, in the box-office hit Architecture 101.
 Jo's performance, which brimmed with personality and comic timing, earned him the Best New Actor award at the Blue Dragon Film Awards, along with nominations from the Grand Bell Awards and Buil Film Awards.
 He was once again a scene stealer in his third onscreen role as earnest soldier Eun Shi-kyung in the drama series The King 2 Hearts.
 Jo's display of versatility and screen presence in these projects caused a surge in his mainstream prominence, resulting in close to twenty offers for films and TV series, in addition to commercial endorsements.

 He next starred in big-screen comedy Almost Che, which was loosely based on a real-life 1985 incident where student activists forcibly occupied the US Cultural Center in Seoul and had a standoff with the police.

+I felt that he is an exceptionally talented actor.
+Jo Jung-suk made a strong impression on many through Architecture 101, but he also expressed a wide range of emotions in our film (The Face Reader).
+I believe he is a naturally gifted actor capable of deeply emotional performances rather than just comedic ones.
+As a result, I felt very comfortable working with him on set, as he conveyed a lot and actively contributed to creating a wonderful ensemble.
+He often sang for us on set.
+I knew he could sing well, but he would sing whenever he had the chance, so it made working together enjoyable.
+Whenever I see him, I always look forward to it and feel delighted.